-Meetings held at Convention should be scheduled at times that do not conflict with session programming.
-A meeting of 30 or more will not be scheduled opposite sessions.
+Meetings held at Convention must be scheduled at times that do not conflict with session programming.
+A meeting of 25 or more will not be scheduled opposite sessions.

-Any food requests must be included Sin the budget and approved by the Chief Executive Officer (CEO).
+Any food requests must be included in the SIG funds and approved by the Chief Executive Officer (CEO).
 Requests must be submitted by the posted deadlines indicated on the Function Space Request Form and Food and Beverage Request Form (typically April/May).

-A SIG wishing to hold more than one affiliates meeting in a given year must receive approval from the monitoring Vice Presidents, appropriate Chief Staff Officer, CEO, and Vice President for Finance, if funding is unnecessary.
+To hold more than one affiliates meeting in a given year, a SIG must receive approval from the BOD liaisons, appropriate Chief Staff Officer, CEO, and Vice President for Finance, if funding is unnecessary.
 If additional funding is necessary, approval from the BOD is required.

 New Coordinators should plan to attend the Committee and Board orientation (if attending Convention) in addition to completing the committee and board training modules.